-Picnicking: Nearly 100 picnic tables (seven of which are covered), charcoal grills, restrooms, drinking water and trash bins are available.
+Picnicking: Picnic tables (seven of which are covered), charcoal grills, restrooms, drinking water, and trash bins are available.
 Schloder Pavilion can be reserved for a fee.
 If unreserved, the pavilion is available on a first-come, first-served basis.

 Hunting woodchucks, also known as groundhogs, is prohibited.
 Dog training is only permitted from the day following Labor Day through March 31 in designated hunting areas.
 The Department of Conservation and Natural Resources and the Pennsylvania Game Commission rules and regulations apply.
 Contact the park office for ADA accessible hunting information.